nfour/rram/README.md

 - Wire them up with `npm` scripts
 - Invoke `bash` scripts from a `./scripts/` folder

-There is currently only one entry point, `./client/index.jsx`.
-A bit of tweaking to the `webpack.config.js` can yield multiple entries.
+There is currently only one entry point, `./src/index.jsx`. \
+A bit of tweaking to the `webpack.config.js` will yield multiple entries.